-UPDATED: 22SEP2017: A heat recovery ventilator (HRV) is a device that brings fresh air into your home, it exhausts stale air to the outdoors, and it retains most of the energy you’ve invested in heating and cooling.
+UPDATED: 12Jan2018: Some of the most common questions I get come from people looking to increase the quality of the air in their homes using a heat recovery ventilator (HRV).
+These are devices that bring fresh air into your home, exhausting stale air to the outdoors, and retaining most of the energy you’ve invested in heating and cooling.
 Heat recovery ventilators are sometimes called heat exchangers, heat recovery air exchangers or just plain air exchangers.
 Regardless of the name, these pieces of equipment can do more to improve indoor air quality than anything else.
 That was the situation with my friend, Bryan.

 When Bryan and his family moved into a new factory-built home in the spring of 2000, he learned a stark lesson about indoor air quality.
 “A heat recovery ventilator (HRV) was part of the home package we bought”, remembers Bryan, “but installation wasn’t included in the deal so it just sat there in the box.
 We didn’t get around to hooking up the HRV right away because we didn’t like the $1000+ estimates we received to put it in.
 At least not until cold weather hit and condensation began trickling down our windows.
 There’s something about black mold growing on brand new window frames that creates a whole new sense of urgency.”

 This urgency led to a phone call to me for installation help.
-The HRV you see here is the one we put into Bryan’s basement.
+The HRV you see here in these photos is the one we put into Bryan’s basement.
+One day’s work and it saved him a thousand bucks.

 I’m not a professional HVAC contractor, but I do know two things about heat recovery ventilators.
 First, they should be installed in many more modern houses than have them now.
 Poor indoor air quality is a serious, hidden problem affecting the health of many people, especially children.
-Second, the task of installing an HRV is within the scope of any moderately-skilled handy person with a helper.
+Second, the task of installing an HRV is entirely within the scope of any moderately-skilled handy person with a helper.
 If you can cut sheet metal, hang things from basement ceilings and punch holes through exterior walls, you can save quite a bit of money installing and HRV yourself.
 Two people can add one to a typical forced air heating system in one full day of work if they hustle.
-Not bad considering the task saves a thousand bucks or more.
+Take two days to do the work and it’ll feel like a picnic.
+Not bad considering the task saves serious money.
 I’ve installed three HRVs in my time, and they all work perfectly.

 It makes no sense to bore you with detailed step-by-step installation instructions, because they’d be useless.
 The particulars of each HRV job are different.
 And besides, every unit comes with its own set of instructions anyway.
 Instead, this blog is all about tools, strategies and field-tested tricks that you won’t find in any manufacturer’s manual.
 Think of them as a bunch of shop tips geared for HRV installation.
 If you can cut into sheet metal ductwork confidently, join pipe and drive screws, HRV installation is something you can handle.